aarextiaokhiao/b/ng-update/notes.md

 Now we have the blackhole stuff.
 This is going to require a new eternity subtab, so let's create that.
 We need to create both a button to access it and the subtab itself.
 It's sort of like the replicanti subtab in that it's never hidden, it just has an unlock requirement.

 I did that and then committed, so you can see it in the commit history.
 There really is a lot of blackhole stuff, isn't there?

+Ok, I found everything in game.js and load_functions.js that mentioned time dimensions and added the analogous thing for blackhole dimensions.
+I also copied time_dimensions.js into a new file blackhole.js; there's more to the blackhole than blackhole dimensions, but it's a good base.